CLI Tool

 runhuman status job_abc123 --json

-Shows current job status: pending, claimed, in_progress, completed, failed.
+Shows current job status: pending, waiting, working, completed, error, incomplete, abandoned, rejected.

 wait <jobId>